dblock/code.dblock.org/_posts/2011/2011-09-21-new-relic-performance-instrumentation-with-grape-api.markdown

 #### API Instrumentation

-Examining the source code for NewRelic’s Rack module, we can make a few small changes and show the API path itself.
+Examining the source code for NewRelic's Rack module, we can make a few small changes and show the API path itself.
 Copy-paste the code from my [config/initializers/new_relic_agent_instrumentation_api.rb](https://gist.github.com/1233422), importing it with `extend NewRelic::Agent::Instrumentation::API` in the API class.
 All it does is figure out a better name for New Relic to record – in this case the API path without forward slashes and an appended lowercase method after the #.

 #### New Relic Screenshots